 General Liability Endorsement CG2010 11/85 edition – is GONE!

 Robert J. Marshburn, CRM, CIC, ARM, CRIS, CISC

 There is no longer any responsible carrier we know of that will endorse the Commercial General Liability policy for residential construction in California with this edition date of the Additional Insured endorsement for completed operations.
 It is rapidly becoming unavailable in other states as well.
-It is also becoming difficult to get for commercial construction.
+It is also becoming extremely difficult to get for commercial construction.

 In the past, this endorsement obtained by Sub Contractors on their policies gave the Additional Insured (the Developer/General Contractor) the ability to not only transfer the completed operations liability of the construction operation for as long as the statue of limitations would allow (usually at least 10 years), but also gave the Additional Insured coverage for the costly defense of Construction Defect Liability under the Sub's policy.

 The Additional Insured endorsement that carriers will now accept and use are the newer 1993, ’97, 2001 and 2004 versions that only allow coverage for "ongoing operations", not completed operations, and therefore have NO coverage for Construction Defect Liability or defense costs for the Additional Insured.
 Carriers will generally not issue the ISO CG2037 10/01 combined with the later versions of the CG2010, since it is essentially the same endorsement as the old CG2010 11/85 edition for completed operations.